 Dr. Morris-Priester left us with this:

-Here’s some more pictures from the day:
+Here are some more pictures from the day:

 |The pants are from H&M of course|

-|These hand sanitizers are so cute, they needed a close up.|
+|These hand sanitizers are so cute, they needed a close-up.|

 Dr. Morris-Priester told us that her mother would send Oprah every article that she was featured in up until her death which was several days before Dr. Morris-Priester’s graduation.
 She said that was her way of knowing that her mother was with her as she prepared to walk across the stage.
 Here she is, just weeks from graduation finally making an appearance on the Oprah Winfrey show, give it a look.